-The detailed description of columns in the catalogue will be given in Appendix C. Here we explain the meaning for some of the columns.
+The detailed description of columns in the catalogue is given in Appendix C. Here we explain the meaning for some of the columns.

-The name for each source, as suggested by the IAU, is uniquely identified by an IAU-style designation of the form 'IGAPS JHHMMSS.ss+DDMMSS.s', where the name of the catalogue IGAPS is omitted in the catalogue.
-The coordinates of the source are also present in decimal degrees and in Galactic coordinates in columns RA, DEC, gal_long, and gal_lat.
+The name for each source, as recommended by the IAU, is uniquely identified by an IAU-style designation of the form "IGAPS JHHMMSS.ss+DDMMSS.s", where the name of the catalogue IGAPS is omitted in the catalogue.
+The coordinates of the source are also present in decimal degrees and in Galactic coordinates in columns RA, Dec, gal\long, and gal\lat.
 The coordinates come with an error (posErr) computed as indicated in Sect.
-4. Since each source can be measured in up to six different bands, we always use as a reference r_l if available.
-If it is not, then we will use, in order of preference, the coordinates extracted from the following bands: r_U , i, $H\alpha$, and g.
-The differences in astrometry between the designated coordinates and the individual band coordinates can be found in mDeltaRA and mDeltaDec for each of the filters -except for r_l , that it is not included since being the primary source for the astrometry, it would always be zero if available.
-We provide another identifier for each band in mdetectionID, created by adding the run number of the original image, the ccd number and the detection number within this ccd, i.e. '#run-#ccd-#detection'.
-A general sourceID is chosen from those, using the same priority as for the coordinates, i.e. r_I , r_U , i, $H\alpha$, and g.
+4. Since each source can be measured in up to six different bands, we always use $r_I$ as the reference if available.
+If $r_I$ is not available, then we use, in order of preference, the coordinates extracted from the following bands: $r_U$ , i, $H\alpha$ , and g.
+The differences in astrometry between the designated coordinates and the individual band coordinates can be found in mDeltaRA and mDeltaDec for each of the filters - but not for $r_I$ as the differences for this band are always zero.
+We provide a unique source identifier for each band in mdetectionID, created by adding the run number of the original image, the ccd number, and the detection number within this ccd, i.e. "#run-#ccd-#detection".
+A general sourceID is chosen from those, using the same priority as for the coordinates, that is $r_I$ , $r_U$ , i, $H\alpha$ , and g.

-For each band we have a flag (mClass) indicating whether a source looks like a star (mClass = -1), an extended object (mClass = 1) or noise (mClass = 0).
+For each band we have a column, mClass (where m stands for the filter name), indicating whether the image of a source best matches to a star (mClass = -1), or an extended object (mClass = 1) or noise (mClass = 0).
 It can also indicate a probable star (mClass = -2) or a probable extended object (mClass = -3).
-A general mergedClass flag will be set up to the same values if the different mClass for all the available bands agree.
-Otherwise it will be set to 99.
-From the combination of these classes, we compute the probability for a source to be a star, noise or an extended source (pS tar, pNoise, pGalaxy).
+A mergedClass column per source is set to the same value as mClass for all the available bands, when they agree.
+Otherwise the value entered is set to 99.
+From the combination of mClass values, we compute the probability that a source is a star, noise or an extended source (pStar, pNoise, pGalaxy).

-Boolean flags are also set up indicating whether the source in a given band is affected by deblending, saturation, vignetting, trails, truncation for being close to the edge of the ccd, or if it is close to a bad pixel.
+Boolean flags are also set up indicating whether the source in a given band is affected by deblending, saturation, vignetting, trails, truncation due to proximity to the edge of the CCD, or if it is close to a bad pixel.
 For each source and band, the user can also find the ellipticity, the median Julian date of the observation, and the seeing.

-As a summary of the information provided by different bands, some final boolean flags are also available: brightNeighb if the object is located within a radius of 5 arcmin from an source brighter than V=7 according to the Bright Star Catalogue (Hoffleit & Jaschek 1991), or within 10 arcmin if the neighbour is brighter than V = 4, deblend if there is another source nearby, and saturated if it saturates in one of the bands. nBands indicates the number of bands available for each source from the six possible i, $H\alpha$, r_I , r_U , g, U{RGO} . nObs_I is the number of IPHAS repeat observations available for this source and nObs_U is the same for UVEX.
+As a summary of the information provided by different bands, some final boolean flags are also available: brightNeighb if the object is located within a radius of 5 arcmin from a source brighter than V=7 according to the Bright Star Catalogue (Hoffleit & Jaschek 1991), or within 10 arcmin if the neighbour is brighter than V=4, deblend if there is another source nearby, and saturated if it saturates in one of the bands.
+The nBands quantity indicates the number of bands available for each source from the six possible: i, $H\alpha$ , $r_I$ , $r_U$ , g, $U{RGO}$ .
+The $nObs_I$ quantity is the number of IPHAS repeat observations available for this source and $nObs_U$ is the same for UVEX.